Eugenio8mola/GraphPartitioning/sequentialAlgorithms/multilevelKernighanLin/README.md

    ./programName num_nodes max_node_weight num_partitions
    ```

+   Replace:
-   Replace `num_nodes` with the desired number of nodes that should be used for graph generation, `max_node_weight` with the maximum node weight that should be used for graph generation and `num_partitions` with the desired number of partitions that should be applied.
+   `num_nodes` with the desired number of nodes that should be used for graph generation,
+   `max_node_weight` with the maximum node weight that should be used for graph generation,
+   `num_partitions` with the desired number of partitions that should be applied.

 # GraphHandler Class